jstraughter1013/Gridlabs/README.md

 GridLabs automatically discovers every `.tsx/.jsx` file under `src/`, builds them with your real app configuration, and lays them out in a share-able grid.
 It’s like Storybook, but without stories, routes, or manual wiring—drop a component in **`src/`**, push to Git, and it appears live in seconds.

-**April 2025 Update:** Phase E (Workflow integrations) is now complete!
-PR comment bot, Slack notifications, relic-file scanner, search/filter bar, and auto-refresh toast are all implemented and working.
+**April 2025 Update:** Phase F (Cloud v0) is now complete!
+The GridLabs Cloud platform is fully operational with the "Upload-&-Serve" feature, allowing you to share preview links with anyone via the `gridlabs upload` command.
+See the [CLOUD.md](./CLOUD.md) file for detailed documentation.

 ---